Learn about actual and potential costs

 Find the vendor to meet your needs

-The top four vendors in the market have a combined market share of less than 30.0%, indicative of a low level of concentration and intense competition.
-According to ProcurementIQ estimates, about 52,016 firms provide criminal law services in the United States.
-The majority of these law groups are small or...
+The top four vendors in the market have a combined market share of less than 30.0%, which indicates a low level of concentration and intense competition.
+According to ProcurementIQ estimates, about 59,800 firms provide criminal law services in the United States and the majority of these law groups are small...
 Subscribe to learn more.